atav928/ciphertrust-sdk/README.md

 #### Release Notes

+#### v1.0.8

+* Changed all timestamps to utc epoch float.
+* Updated formatting of logging.
+* Added easy_logger to help processs on screen and rotating log formats.
+* Added configuration for logger through a yaml configuration file.
+* Sets a default logger configuration if one isn't supplied in a config location area.

 #### v1.0.7

 * Issues when parsing response depending on call done with GET due to parameters not being stripped out.